Take 1-2 approved courses alongside UCLA students for college credit!

 MECH&AE 94: Introduction to Computer-Aided Design and Drafting [ONLINE]

-MED 185: Integrative East-West Medicine for Health and Wellness [ONLINE]
+MED 185: Integrative East-West Medicine for Health and Wellness [TBA]

 Molecular, Cell, and Developmental Biology